OutSystems/docs-odc/src/eap/forge/submit.md

 1. Log into ODC Portal and select **Forge**, from the left-side menu.
 A list of assets available to install on your organization displays.
 1. On the top right, click the **Submit to Forge** button.
 A list of assets developed in your organization displays.
 1. From this list of assets, select the one you want to submit.
-1. Enter a detailed summary of your asset.
+1. Enter a detailed description of your asset.
 Make sure it fully describes the asset's features and the problem(s) it solves.
 1. Add any limitations that might exist, such as images might not size correctly in some browsers.
 1. Add images that best illustrate the asset's features, main use cases, and behavior.
 1. Add the team contact.